janripke/noora/docs/source/getting_started.rst

 To Do:

 * Philosophy of programmatic databases (integrate parts of white paper)
+* Ability to easily roll out to different environments
+* Version management on database changes
 * Explanation of interaction with db through command line tools